 - Systematic Withdrawal Program: allows you to pre-authorize periodic withdrawals from your contract prior to your Annuity Date. - Income Plus Withdrawal Program: allows you to pre-authorize substantially equal periodic withdrawals, based on your life expectancy as defined by the Tax Code, from your contract any time before you reach age 591⁄2.
-You will not have to pay a tax penalty for these withdrawals, but they will be subject to ordinary income tax. - Choices Plus Required Minimum Distribution (RMD) Program: allows you to pre-authorize withdrawals from your IRA after you turn the age by which you must commence required minimum distributions from a Qualified Contract in accordance with the Tax Code and applicable IRS regulations (generally age 73, but 701⁄2 for an owner that reached age 701⁄2 on or before December 31, 2019, and 72 for an owner that reached age 72 on or before December 31, 2022) ("Qualified Age"). - Systematic Transfer Program: a program where we accept new premiums into a Systematic Transfer Option (STO), which is a Fixed Account, and make transfers out of the STO to one or more Subaccounts on a monthly or quarterly basis. - Customized Asset Rebalancing Program: allows you to maintain a diversified investment mix that is appropriate for your goals and risk tolerance.
+You will not have to pay a tax penalty for these withdrawals, but they will be subject to ordinary income tax.

+- Choices Plus Required Minimum Distribution (RMD) Program: This program allows you to preauthorize withdrawals from your Qualified Annuity contract after you turn the age by which you must commence required minimum distributions from a Qualified Contract in accordance with the Tax Code and applicable IRS regulations (for an owner that reached age 72 on or before December 31, 2022, the applicable age is 72; for an owner that reached age 72 after December 31, 2022 and reaches age 73 on or before December 31, 2032, the applicable age is 73; and for an owner that reaches age 74 after December 31, 2032, the applicable age is 75) ("Qualified Age"). - Systematic Transfer Program: a program where we accept new premiums into a Systematic Transfer Option (STO), which is a Fixed Account, and make transfers out of the STO to one or more Subaccounts on a monthly or quarterly basis. - Customized Asset Rebalancing Program: allows you to maintain a diversified investment mix that is appropriate for your goals and risk tolerance.
 Asset rebalancing periodically resets your investments to your original allocations, ensuring that your asset mix stays in line with your investment strategy.